Can a smart court help beat Serena Williams?

 Tennis into the 21st century

-Although other professional sports such as baseball and soccer have long relied on sophisticated systems such as the tagging software by Swiss video analysis company Dartfish to analyse players and in-play patterns, tennis has only recently embraced technology to analyze performance.
+Although other professional sports such as baseball and soccer have long relied on sophisticated systems such as the tagging software by Swiss video analysis company Dartfish to analyze players and in-play patterns, tennis has only recently embraced technology to analyze performance.

 Halep's success

-During practice in Indian Wells, California in March, Cahill used SmartCourt to show Halep comparisons in serve speed, spin rates and serve placement between the old ball toss and the new one.
+During practice at Indian Wells, California in March, Cahill used SmartCourt to show Halep comparisons in serve speed, spin rates and serve placement between the old ball toss and the new one.

-The changes have paid off as Halep, a former French Open finalist, promptly won two clay-court titles in Madrid and Bucharest, reached the Wimbledon quarterfinals and tuned up for the U.S. Open by winning Montreal.
+The changes have paid off as Halep, a former French Open finalist, promptly won clay-court titles in Madrid and Bucharest, reached the Wimbledon quarterfinals and tuned up for the US Open by winning the Rogers Cup in Montreal.

 She'll play Serena at Flushing Meadows in New York on Wednesday night for a spot in the semifinals of the US Open.
-The 24-year-old trails the top-ranked American 7-1, with her lone victory coming through a walk-over in Indian Wells last year.
+The 24-year-old trails the top-ranked American 7-1, with her lone victory coming at the 2014 Tour finals.
 Halep wasn't available to comment for this story because she was preparing for her match.

 No more guesswork